Last Time Around: Critical reception

-Barry Gifford of Rolling Stone, called Last Time Around Buffalo Springfield's "most beautiful record" and "a final testament to their multi-talent".
+Barry Gifford of Rolling Stone called Last Time Around Buffalo Springfield's "most beautiful record" and "a final testament to their multi-talent".
 Robert Christgau, writing for Esquire, called it a "beautiful farewell album" of "countrified music", in which "country elements are incorporated into a total style".
+Cashbox noted that "While retaining a strong creative identity, the quintet manages, on the set, to produce ultra-commercial sides with wide appeal."
+Ellen Sander, writing for The New York Times, gushed "they have made an art out of music that is unfailingly pleasant; no less moving for its tasteful, understated neatness...The entire album has a fresh, natural feeling about it, not unlike a soft summer rain."

 Richie Unterberger was less enthusiastic in a retrospective review for AllMusic.
 He found Young's songs for the album "outstanding", but believed Stills' songwriting was a decline from the group's previous albums.
+Young has been especially critical of the album, saying in an interview that "It was such a disgraceful mess that I can't bear to listen to it again.
+The mixes are incredibly awful, a very disturbing point," and saying in another interview that "the Springfield's last real album was 'Buffalo Springfield Again'."

 It was voted number 505 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).